 Depending on the nature of your loved one’s accident, you may also have a claim against a third party.
-Our attorneys can help you look into the cause of your loved one’s accident and determine liability.
+Our attorneys can investigate the cause of your loved one’s accident and determine liability.
 A lawyer with our firm can also help you build your case using the available evidence.

 Seeking Compensation on Your Loved One’s Behalf

-Severe injuries and occupational illnesses can lead to tens of thousands of dollars or more in medical bills.
-You are also facing the loss of your deceased family member’s income.
+Severe injuries and occupational illnesses can lead to costly medical bills.
+You may also face the loss of your deceased family member’s income.
 A wrongful death lawsuit may allow you to recover your loved one’s final health care expenses, lost wages, and other damages.

-You can recover the costs of medical treatment related to your family member’s final injury.
-This may include:
+You may recover the costs of medical treatment related to your family member’s final injuries.
+These may include: